 The lease for the restaurant located at 449 Walton Way in Augusta had a primary term that expired on February 28, 2003.
-The current term expires on February 28, 2013 and includes one remaining five-year renewal option.
-The annual rent is \$96,600 for all terms of the lease.
+The current term expires on February 28, 2018.
+The annual rent is \$96, 600 for all terms of the lease.
 In addition the Company is required to pay percentage rent equal to 6% of gross sales less base rent.

-The lease for the restaurant located at 430 South Belair Road in Augusta has a primary term that expires on November 30, 2025 and includes two five-year renewal options.
-The annual rent is \$152,196 through November 30, 2012.
+The lease for the restaurant located at 430 South Belair Road in Augusta has a primary term that expires on November 30, 2025 and includes two five- year renewal options.
+The annual rent is \$156,992 through November 30, 2013.
 At that time and on each one year anniversary thereafter, annual rent will be increased by the previous year's annual rent multiplied by 1.5%.